bikram20/gitops-for-droplets/README.md

-Here's an improved version of the README.md file:

 # Terraform Modules for Creating DigitalOcean Droplets

 This repository contains Terraform modules for creating DigitalOcean Droplets.
 Follow these steps to get started: